Tap-Payments/frontend-challenge/README.md

 ## Submitting Your Code

-Once you've completed the test, please compress your files (via zip or tar) and and upload it on your drive then share the link with us over the mail.
+Once you've completed the test, please compress your files (via zip or tar) and and upload it on your drive then share the link with us over the mail `OR` push it to your public repo and share the link with us.

 **Do not include node_modules or .git in your submission**